OxalisCommunity/oxalis/README.md

 Binary distributions are available at [Difi](http://vefa.difi.no/oxalis/).

-Upcoming features in Oxalis v3:
+# New features in Oxalis v3:

 * Support for both START and AS2 transport protocols
 * Support for new EHF and BIS formats based on UBL 2.1
 * Default inbound persistence store transport metadata as JSON file
-* Default inbound persistence store full payload as XML file
+* Default inbound persistence store full payload as XML file (the full SBDH for AS2)
 * Outbound TransmissionRequestBuilder simplifies sending when using Oxalis as API

-**TIP!** If you plan to use Oxalis today you should start with Oxalis v3 (it will be a mandatory upgrade when it is released).
-The AS2 protocol is still in beta but other functionality should be stable.

 **NOTE!** The "head" revision on branch *master* is often in "flux" and should be considered a "nightly build".
 The official releases are tagged and may be downloaded by clicking on [Tags](https://github.com/difi/oxalis/tags).

-Oxalis consists of 5 components:
+# Oxalis consists of 5 components:

 * Oxalis START inbound (war): an access point implementation which runs in Tomcat.
     The access point receives inbound documents using the START protocol and stores them locally.